HarrelAlex/Medical-image-analysis-MP/README.md

 ### 1. Problem definition:

-   Web app that takes Mri, X-ray scans as input and train a model that can predict the disease and provide resources relating to  it
+   Web app that takes MRI, X-ray scans as input and train a model that can predict the disease and provide resources relating to  it

 ### 2. Data Collection: